Water-meadow

 A water-meadow (also water meadow or watermeadow) is an area of grassland subject to controlled irrigation to increase agricultural productivity.
 Water-meadows were mainly used in Europe from the 16th to the early 20th centuries.
 Working water-meadows have now largely disappeared, but the field patterns and water channels of derelict water-meadows remain common in areas where they were used, such as parts of Northern Italy, Switzerland and England.
 Derelict water-meadows are often of importance as wetland wildlife habitats.

 Water-meadows should not be confused with flood-meadows, which are naturally covered in shallow water by seasonal flooding from a river.
 "Water-meadow" is sometimes used more loosely to mean any level grassland beside a river.

 Types

 Two main types of water-meadow were used.

 Catchwork water-meadow

-These were used for fields on slopes, and relatively little engineering skill was required to construct them.
-Water from a stream or spring was fed to the top of a sloping field, and gentle sloping terraces were formed along which the water could trickle in a zig-zag fashion down the field.
-The water could be used again for fields lower down the slope.
+The simplest form of downward floated water meadow is the catchwork (also known as a 'catch meadow' or 'field gutter'system).
+Catchworks used spring water or hill-side streams to irrigate valley or hill slopes.
+If neither of these water sources was available rainwater and farmyard run-off was collected in a specially constructed feeder pond.
+Water was diverted from the source into a contour-following ditch or 'gutter' which skirted the top of the meadow.
+When the gutter was blocked by 'stops' of turf, peat or logs, or systems of sluices and boards, water over-flowed down the hillside and irrigated the area of meadow below it.
+Further down slope further gutters, parallel to the first, caught the water and redistributed it in a similar manner to lower pastures.
+The process encouraged an even flow of water down the slope.
+At the base of the meadow the water was collected and carried away via a drain.

+As catchworks used sloping ground and were relatively cheap to construct and operate without employing professional drowners, they had become popular with hill farmers in Devon, Somerset and the Welsh Marches by the mid-18th century.
+The improvements catchworks made to hill pastures were dramatic.
+They transported lime and animal dung to pastures by 'flush' irrigation episodes, treating the grass sward with suspended nutrients – a process known as 'washing in', whereby dung and lime was mixed into the water.
+The flow of water also improved the soil through oxygenation and broadleaved grasses flourished at the expense of coarser species.
+A late form of catchwork, widespread in Britain from the mid-18th century, was sewage irrigation, in which urban sewage was passed along drains to catchwork systems or carted to farms and mixed with head main water.